DannyvanderJagt/react-static-processor/readme.md

 ## Usage
 Run `telescope` (at root)

+## Config
+* Create `telescope.config.js`

+Fields:

+* `stylesheets` - Array - Add stylesheets to your page.
+* `head` - Array - Add html in string format, this is added to each page in the head tag.

 ## Create a page
 - Create a file with the `.tmpl` extention and place it in the `pages` directory.
 - Write some html and use React Components.